jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 Installation:
 * Go to [Digital Ocean](https://www.digitalocean.com) and sign up or login.
   * Use this [referral link](https://m.do.co/c/ac62c560d54a) to get $10 in credit
+* Create a new Project called : `digital-ocean-project`
 * Go to "Marketplace" on the left tab.
 * Under "Find a Solution" click the "Kubernetes" tab.
 * Click the "[Kubernetes Monitoring Stack](https://cloud.digitalocean.com/marketplace/5d163fdd29a6ab0d4c7d5274?i=9ca3ac)"